Autumn Semester during COVID-19 — What you need to know

 A: The College of Arts and Sciences has asked that faculty not include attendance as part of course grades.
 Faculty are still required to take attendance, but attendance will not be part of course grades per this policy.

 Finances | Living Arrangements

 A: As of mid-July, we are in the process of finalizing the course offerings for the Autumn semester.
-After mid-August, we do not anticipate that courses will be cancelled.
+After mid-August, we do not anticipate that courses will be canceled.
 Depending on state, city and university health guidelines, the mode in which we teach courses may change; we will update the community if that happens.